sveinpg/build-your-own-react/README.md

 :books: When you use `setTimeout` the callback function is placed on the callback queue and ran at the next event loop.
 There was [a nice talk about this](https://www.youtube.com/watch?v=8aGhZQkoFbQ) at JSConf EU 2014.

 :trophy: Our implementation fails when we call `_reRender`.
-This is because we are calling the `render`-function without any arguments in `_reRender`, while `render` expects a `reactElement` and a `domContainerNode`.
+This is because we are calling the `render` function without any arguments in `_reRender`, while `render` expects a `reactElement` and a `domContainerNode`.
 To fix this we have to store `reactElement` and `domContainerNode` from the first render and then, if `render` is called without any arguments (i.e. `reactElement` and `domContainerNode` are `undefined`), we use the stored instances.

 :trophy: Even though we are calling to re-render in `setState` the state of components does not persist between renders.
-The reason for this is that we are new'ing up components on every render instead of keeping previously rendered class-components in memory.
+The reason for this is that we are creating new components on every render instead of keeping previously rendered class components in memory.
-To fix this, we are going to implement a class-cache that saves our component instances between renders..
+To fix this, we are going to implement a class cache that saves our component instances between renders...

 1. Add the `classCache` to `react-dom/index.js`: